suyuying/suyuying.github.io/docs/Docusaurus/2023-03-03-gitcus-comment-in-docusaurus.md

 ---
-title: docusaurus add gitcus comment system but meet giscus.app refused to connect.
+title: gitcus comment system add to docusaurus but meet giscus.app refused to connect.
 description: how to add comment system to docusaurus and problem giscus.app refused to connect.
 authors: suyuying
 tags: [docusaurus, comment system]